zerinoid/emergemag/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * Valentin Lyong (Bulgarian)

 == Changelog ==
+= 0.9.47 =
+- Added support for Amazon S3 South Africa region.
+- Fixed: Folder would not be backed up when it's name matches regex: ^uploads.*$.
+- Successfully tested with WordPress 5.5.3.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.46 =
 - Fixed: Some special characters in database could not be restored properly.
 - Fixed: Only 1000 backups stored on Amazon S3 could be displayed.